Monday, 30 December 2013

 The 8-bit childhood returns in glorious CG...

+As much as I tried, I hoped to post regularly to this blog...
+However after a few weeks, I'm back with another post.
 A couple of weeks ago, I'd decided to purchase some cartridges for my old Atari 600XL I've had lying in storage for 15+ years from eBay.
-The reason I'd not used the machine at all (yes, 15+ years of storage and about 30 minutes of usage mucking about, eh, 15 years ago) is purely because I didn't have any software for it.
+The reason I'd not used the machine at all (yes, 15+ years of storage and about 30 minutes of usage mucking about, eh, 15 years ago) is purely because I didn't have any software for i...

 Tuesday, 7 May 2013